 Garis Gallery of the American West

-Jim and Diane Garis shared a love of art and enjoyed seeing the success of the Chisholm Trail Heritage Center and its expanding programs.
-Jim’s idea for the Garis Gallery of the American West was in the planning stages for five years.
-He served as the Heritage Center’s board president before his death in January 2007.
+Jim and Diane Garis shared a love of art and enjoyed seeing the success of the Chisholm Trail Heritage Center with its ever-expanding programs.
+Planning and construction of the Gallery took five years, and it opened in 2005.

-“Firmly believing in Tom McCasland, Jr.’s original dream of a museum focusing on Duncan’s historic link to the Chisholm Trail, we are adding a new dimension … one that will allow people to see their heritage from a different perspective,” Jim said.
+“Firmly believing in Tom McCasland Jr.’s original dream of a museum focusing on Duncan’s historical link to the Chisholm Trail, we are adding a new dimension … one that will allow people to see their heritage from a different perspective,” Jim Garis said.

-Both Jim and Diane were excited to share their art collection of more than 300 pieces with the museum for the community of Duncan and to promote tourism.
+Both Jim and Diane were excited to share their art collection of more than 300 pieces with the museum for Duncan’s community and to promote tourism.

-As for educational outreach, Leah Mulkey, Education Coordinator, says that “a goal of our education program for all students is to stimulate interest in the visual arts and create motivation to visit other museums and galleries.”
+As for educational outreach, Leah Mulkey, education coordinator, said, “a goal of our education program for all students is to stimulate interest in the visual arts and create motivation to visit other museums and galleries.”

-For many of the elementary students, several from rural areas throughout Oklahoma, the museum is their first lesson in art and sometimes western history.
+For many elementary students, several from rural areas throughout Oklahoma, the museum is their first lesson in art and western history.

-The late Jim Garis’ vision for the gallery: “I believe that art tells stories that are open to interpretation by the viewer.
+The late Jim Garis’ vision for the Gallery was that “… art tells stories that are open to interpretation by the viewer.
 The American West is the perfect subject matter since it is such an untamed and unique period.
-My family is proud to be able to share this experience with the Chisholm Trail Heritage Center, all of southwestern Oklahoma and the thousands of guests from around the world who visit here each year.”
+My family is proud to be able to share this experience with the Chisholm Trail Heritage Center, all of southwestern Oklahoma, and the thousands of guests from around the world who visit here each year.”